This section outlines how guardianships are monitored.

 Another approach that tries to avert overcharging the estate for services is the establishment of pay scales, based on level of experience.
 Florida's 13th Judicial Circuit has a Guardian Fee Workgroup that used a statewide fee survey to establish pay scales, based on level of experience.
 The Workgroup also established a monthly cap for services such as paying bills, clerical work and shopping.
 Texas's Travis County Probate Court took a similar approach in its Standards for Court Approval of Attorney Fee Applications.
 The Standards outline court-approved fees for a fiduciary's attorney, attorney ad litems and guardian ad litems, fees when an attorney is also the fiduciary, and paralegal/legal assistant charges.
 The document also provides guidelines for specific types of charges, including travel, legal research, preparation of fee applications, conversations with court and clerk staff, copies and faxes, and deliveries.
 This approach generally requires local participation and surveys to determine the appropriate levels of fees, which will vary from one jurisdiction to another.

 In 2011, the Arizona Supreme Court's Committee on Improving Judicial Oversight and Processing of Probate Court Matters issued its Final Report.
 The Report includes a number of recommendations for cost monitoring and control (see Judge Mroz's PowerPoint presentation), including statewide fee guidelines.
-In September 2012, Arizona is expected to adopt statewide fee guidelines that may incorporate a cap on fees based on the size of the estate and billing guidelines.
+In 2012, Arizona adopted statewide fee guidelines that applied to guardians, conservators, personal representatives, GALs, and attorneys.
+These guidelines describe reasonable costs, common fiduciary services (and the time allowed for each), and states that “all annual expenditures, including reasonable professional fees, may not deplete the Estate during the anticipated lifespan of the ward or protected person...”
 New rules require conservators to file budgets, accountings, and sustainability calculations on standardized forms.
 (See State Task Forces.)

 Probate court staffing and general training remain topics of concern for many courts.
 This issue can be particularly challenging in courts that do not have a specialized probate division or seldom hear guardianship cases.
 In testimony to the California Supreme Court Probate Conservatorship Task Force, the Director of the San Francisco Probate Court outlined the roles and responsibilities of probate court staff (investigators, examiners, assistant director, and director).
 For example, a probate court examiner may perform the following tasks: